Millersylvania State Park

 Millersylvania State Park is a public recreation area located on Deep Lake 8 mi south of Olympia, Washington.
 The state park's 903 acre include old-growth cedar and fir trees as well as 3300 ft of freshwater shoreline.
 In 2009, the park was listed on the National Register of Historic Places in recognition of its well-preserved Civilian Conservation Corps landscape.
 It is managed by the Washington State Parks and Recreation Commission.

 History

 The area was homesteaded by Squire Lathum in 1855 and then was sold to John Miller.
 The Miller family called the area Miller's Glade, before changing it Millersylvania and giving the property to the state in 1921 for perpetual use as a park.
 Remnants of a narrow-gauge railway, 19th-century skid roads, and other reminders of the logging industry can be found on park grounds, including tree stumps bearing the scars of springboards used by loggers.
-In 1935, the Civilian Conservation Corps became active in the park constructing buildings, trails, roads, picnic shelters, bathhouses and a caretaker's home, most of which remain intact and in use.